RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 [Back to Top](#overview)

-The first thing you need to do is check that the Bankdemo application is executing correctly.
+The first thing you must do is check that the Bankdemo application is executing correctly.

-To execute the JCL, you need to run the application in an instance of the Rocket Enterprise Server (sometimes abbreviated to Enterprise Server).
-This demonstration includes a pre-configured enterprise server instance called BANKDEMO which you need to import in Enterprise Server and start before you execute the Bankdemo application.
+To execute the JCL, run the application in an instance of the Rocket Enterprise Server (sometimes abbreviated to Enterprise Server).
+This demonstration includes a preconfigured enterprise server instance called BANKDEMO which you must import in Enterprise Server and start before you execute the Bankdemo application.

 **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.